nynaalekhya/contactless-transit/readme.md

-# Bus Transit App
+# Contactless Transit App

-Bus Transit is web application which enables the user to experience hassle free, contactless travel during pandemic and is based on pay-only-when-travelled principle.
+Contactless Transit App is web application which enables the user to experience hassle free, contactless travel during pandemic and is based on pay-only-when-travelled principle.
 The passenger has the flexibility to be charged for the journey only if one has travelled.

 # Features!